DallanQ/tiny_towns/QA.md

 [temple-card-question-in-solo](https://boardgamegeek.com/thread/3303509/temple-card-question-in-solo)

 [shrine-of-the-elder-tree](https://boardgamegeek.com/thread/2203774/shrine-of-the-elder-tree)

 > Is Shrine of the Elder tree an end game scoring or is it scored at the time of building?

 It's scored at the end of the game, but its score is based on when you built it.
-I usually put a cube on the card to help remember.